Search over 2 Kelpie Cross Labrador dogs across Australia

 Suitable Environment

-The Kelpie Cross Labrador is an active dog that thrives in large spaces.
-It is suited in a house with a fenced backyard where it can roam and play around.
-If you live in an apartment, this dog may not be the best choice for you.
+Kelpie Cross Labradors are dogs that thrive in larger areas.
+They do best in homes with fenced yards where they can roam freely and engage in play.
+If you live in an apartment this breed may not be the best choice.

 Other Considerations